dpizetta/mrdiagram/README.rst

 **Normalization**: All shapes are normalized to the range [-1, 1] for consistent amplitude representation across different shape types.

+In the near future we will have integration with tools like DrawIO, where the elements can be imported as a library and the diagrams can be shared with people or groups.

 Shape Categories
 ================